20 Common Hair Myths Explained

 If You Pluck Your Gray Hair, More Grow In Their Place

-Well, no. If you pluck gray hair, only a single hair strand can take its plan.
+Well, no. If you pluck gray hair, only a single hair strand can take its place.
 Rather, gray hair is just a sign that your body is changing.
 Once you see gray hair, expect more to appear as your hair naturally sheds.
 Plucking hairs can lead to bald spots.
 If you’re starting to see grey hairs, consider a safe hair dye or just embrace your natural silver streak.

 Stress Causes Gray Hair